College Credit Plus

 5. Must complete all enrollment requirements of the IHE and have a completed college schedule submitted to the high school by the following deadlines: May 15 for Summer Term / Last Day of Semester 2 for Fall Term / Last Day of Semester 1 for Spring Term)

-Participation in Courses: Qualified students are eligible to take any available courses listed in the course catalogue of any participating IHE.
-Courses must be non-sectarian, non-remedial and apply toward a degree/certificate of study or the IHE's general requirements.
+Participation in Courses: Qualified students are eligible to take any courses for which they meet the eligibility criteria for.
 Students may take courses from one or multiple IHE's.
 Students may earn a maximum of 30 college credits per academic year and will be limited in the amount of college approved based upon the amount of high school courses they are also enrolled in.
 Stuents may take courses through a variety of means including taking courses on the college campus, online or at the high school by an approved high school instructor.

 Partnering Institutions of Higher Education: Archbold Area Schools maintains an active